microcosm/KinectV2-OSC/README.md

 ![Screenshot of KinectV2OSC in action](screenshot.png)

 - By default, the executable broadcasts to port `12345` on IP address `127.0.0.1`
-- To broadcast elsewhere, create a file named `ip.txt in the same folder as your executable.
+- To broadcast elsewhere, create a file named `ip.txt` in the same folder as the executable.
 Give the file a comma-separated list of IP asddresses to broadcast to, i.e.

 ```sh
 127.0.0.1,192.168.1.100,192.168.1.112
 ```

+- Re-launch the executable

 Compile from source
 -------------------